marionlamoureux/iceberg_lab/documentation/IcebergLab-Documentation.md

 - Writes are inefficient due to write amplification, but the need for compaction is reduced.
 - A good choice when the percentage of data change is high.

+# Expiring Snapshots

+You should periodically expire snapshots to delete data files that are no longer needed, and reduce the size of table metadata.

+Each write to an Iceberg table creates a new snapshot, or version, of a table.
+You can use snapshots for time-travel queries, or to roll back a table to a valid snapshot.
+Snapshots accumulate until they are expired by the expire_snapshots operation.

 # Data hubs

 ata Hub is a service for launching and managing workload clusters powered by Cloudera Runtime